Rotations

 The countdown ring and NOW badge

-The SwapCard header includes a circular progress ring that fills as the sub interval counts down.
+On rolling subs, the SwapCard header includes a circular progress ring that fills as the sub interval counts down.
 When it reaches zero:

 - The ring turns orange and the counter displays NOW with a pulse animation.